 Mount Royal University is committed to creating and maintaining a supportive working and learning environment that is free from discrimination and harassment.
-In keeping with efforts to establish and maintain an environment in which the dignity and worth of all members of the Mount Royal community are respected, it is the policy of Mount Royal that discrimination and harassment of students, employees and visitors, to our campus is unacceptable and will not be tolerated.
+In keeping with efforts to establish and maintain an environment in which the dignity and worth of all members of the Mount Royal community are respected, it is the policy of Mount Royal that discrimination and harassment of students, employees, and visitors, to our campus is unacceptable and will not be tolerated.

-The fundamental objectives of this Human Rights Policy are to prevent discrimination and harassment on grounds protected by the Alberta Human Rights Act and to provide procedures for handling complaints and remedying situations.
+The fundamental objectives of the Human Rights Policy are to prevent discrimination and harassment on grounds protected by the Alberta Human Rights Act and to provide procedures for handling complaints and remedying situations.

-If you encounter or witness discrimination and harassment of any form while at MRU or in practicum please speak to a faculty member immediately or contact Access and Inclusion Services.
+If you encounter or witness discrimination and harassment of any form while at MRU or in practicum, please speak to a faculty member immediately.